nobodyscripts/LeafBlowerScript/Readme.md

 Some keys don't 'untoggle' properly when the scripts exit due to failures.
 F3: If exited early, may toggle notifications to incorrect state
-F3: If it looks like the buttons are going wild, its because its checking each button with its own modifiers to see if each one is available (intended)
-F3: Can still get ctrl/alt/shift stuck on (just press them to unstick)
 F3: Ignores new multipliers, you can manually set them before or during.
-F4: Toggling notification when starting with on left trade window closed.
 F4: If exited early, may toggle notifications/auto refresh/details to incorrect state.
 Wait till a suitcase has been used to avoid.
 F4: Can sometimes miss bearo, if you see trade start buttons appearing, retry
-F4: Due to nature event pet slot if nature event artifact runs out bearo may not reapply after use, to avoid leave a slot free in default loadout (8/9)
+F4: Due to nature event pet slot if nature event artifact runs out bearo may not reapply after use, to avoid leave a slot free in default loadout
-F4: Will display failures to use suitcases before it runs out, this is due to the game not handling inputs every time.
+F4: Will display failures to use suitcases, this is either due to lack of artifacts or a bad detection.
-F4: Options buttons broken with font size 1
-F5: Buttons broken with font size 1
-F6: Still! starting borbventures with only 1 borb
-F6: Incorrect items can be started if manually refreshed while it scans
-F6: Broken with font size 1
 F7: Will intentionally grab gems if no pumpkins are found
 F7: Will go for pumpkins that are blocked by other items, its going for the highest one
 F9: Albs can register as boss timer (kills due to white on the tools)
-F9: Brew mode broken with font size 1
-F12: Afk mode interfering with alternative font?